christian-deleon/tailscale-coredns/README.md

 - Add its own Tailscale IP to the split DNS configuration on startup
 - Remove its IP from the split DNS configuration on shutdown
-- Only manage its own IP, preserving other domains in the split DNS configuration
+- Only manage its own IP, preserving other instances' IPs in the split DNS configuration

-This ensures that multiple instances can run simultaneously without conflicts.
+**Note**: Currently, split DNS management uses a read-modify-write pattern that can lead to race conditions when multiple instances start/stop simultaneously.
+Future versions will implement proper synchronization.

 ## Installation